h4fizm/filament-laravel/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/v/laravel/framework" alt="Latest Stable Version"></a>
 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

 # Filament Laravel Project

-Ini adalah proyek **Employee Management Report** yang dibangun menggunakan **Laravel** dan **Filament**.
+This is an **Employee Management Report** project built using **Laravel** and **Filament**.
-Aplikasi ini berfungsi untuk mengelola laporan karyawan, menilai kontrak kerja, serta merekap data dalam bentuk PDF.
+The application is designed to manage employee reports, evaluate contract performance, and generate PDF summaries.

-## 🛠️ Teknologi yang Digunakan
+## 🛠️ Technologies Used

-- **Laravel** – Framework PHP untuk pengembangan backend.
+- **Laravel** – A powerful PHP framework for web application development.
-- **Filament** – Admin panel modern untuk Laravel.
+- **Filament** – A modern admin panel for Laravel.
-- **Livewire** – Membantu membuat UI interaktif tanpa JavaScript kompleks.
+- **Livewire** – Enables interactive UI without complex JavaScript.
-- **Filament Shield** – Mengelola role & permission dengan mudah.
+- **Filament Shield** – A package to manage roles and permissions efficiently.

-## 📌 Apa Itu Filament?
+## 📌 What is Filament?

-**Filament** adalah framework admin panel berbasis **Laravel Livewire**, yang mempermudah pembuatan dashboard dan manajemen data tanpa perlu banyak coding.
+**Filament** is a Laravel admin panel framework built on **Livewire**, designed to make it easier to create dashboards and manage data with minimal coding.

-Fitur utama Filament:
+### Key Features of Filament:
-✅ CRUD otomatis dengan **Resource Management**
+✅ Automated CRUD with **Resource Management**
-✅ Form builder yang powerful
+✅ Powerful form builder
-✅ Filter dan tabel dinamis
+✅ Dynamic filters and tables

 ## About Laravel